Persian Inscriptions on Indian Monuments: Akbar works to develop Indo-Persian culture

 The tomb of I'timād-ud-Daulah is often regarded as a draft of the Tāj Mahal.

-The tomb of I'timād-ud-Daulahmausoleum in the city of Agra in the Indian state of Uttar Pradesh. the tomb of I'timād-ud-Daulah is often regarded as a draft of the Taj Mahal.Shahi Bridge, Jaunpur was also constructed during the reign of the Mughal Emperor Akbar.
+The tomb of I'timād-ud-Daulah mausoleum in the city of Agra in the Indian state of Uttar Pradesh. the tomb of I'timād-ud-Daulah is often regarded as a draft of the Taj Mahal.
+Shahi Bridge, Jaunpur was also constructed during the reign of the Mughal Emperor Akbar.

 Shah Jahan

 The Tomb of Jahangir at Lahore does not have a dome as Jahangir forbade construction of a dome over his tomb.